adsnaider/reinforcement_learning/README.md

-## Reainforcement Learning Library with TensorFlow
+## Reinforcement Learning Library with TensorFlow